the-grue/ironlib/README.md

 The standard C library for BareMetal.

-Note: This project has since been deprecated and replaced by newlib.
+**Note**: This project has since been deprecated and replaced by newlib.

 ### Building with CMake